 “Vision without execution is delusion.”

 What is a brand purpose?
 How is it different from a brand vision?
 What about a mission - is that the same as a vision?
-The terms purpose vision and mission are often bandied about, and swapped around as if they were the same thing.
+The terms purpose, vision and mission are often bandied about, and swapped around as if they were the same thing.
 But they are quite distinct from each other.
 Each has a very specific role to play in building a brand that people can believe in.
 So what's the difference between purpose, vision and mission, and how do they work together to drive your business forward?

 Inspire yourself and your people with a future that's worth all the hard work.

 Ever since Simon Sinek delivered his seminal Ted Talk introducing the concept of "Why?", brands the world over have been defining their purpose.
 In a nutshell, a purpose is the reason why you do what you do.
-Purpose points to a gap between the way things are and the way you think they should be.

 A brand purpose usually starts with "We believe..."

 If everything went your way, if you were able to continually build and shape your brand, always hitting the mark with customers, how far could your brand go?
 What is the biggest, most inspiring impact it could have?
 Will it change the neighbourhood?
 The industry?
 The country?
 The world?
 Your brand vision describes that future state.
 It's the thing far off in the distance that you can see.
 It's what you're working towards - a long term vision of a reality you really want to bring into being.
-While purpose is the driving motivation, the vision is the final destination.
+While purpose is the driving motivation, the vision is a worthy, final destination.

 Vision statements often start with